Framed BPS States: Hilbert spaces, halos, and wall-crossing

 \subsection{Framed BPS States}

 So far we have only discussed UV aspects of the $\CN=2$ theory.
 We are now going to pass to the IR.
 We need a little notation.
-We denote the Coulomb branch as $\CB$, its singular divisor as $\CB^{sing}$, and the lattice of vanilla electromagnetic charges as $\Gamma$. \footnote{ As is well known $\Gamma$ undergoes monodromy if $u$ is continued along nontrivial paths in $\CB^*:=\CB - \CB^{sing}$.
+We denote the Coulomb branch as $\CB$, its singular divisor as $\CB^{sing}$, and the lattice of vanilla electromagnetic and flavor charges as $\Gamma$. \footnote{As is well known $\Gamma$ undergoes monodromy if $u$ is continued along nontrivial paths in $\CB^*:=\CB - \CB^{sing}$.
 Thus one should speak of $\Gamma_u$.
 In mathematical terms $\Gamma$ is a fibration of lattices over $\CB^*$ and defines a ``local system,'' i.e. it has a flat connection.
 One can work on the universal cover $\widehat\CB$ of $\CB-\CB^{sing}$ where $\Gamma$ may be trivialized, or one can work on the base, bearing in mind that there is nontrivial monodromy.
 This is a matter of taste which we leave to the reader.
 For further background see \cite{Gaiotto:2008cd,Gaiotto:2009hg} and references therein.}

 We now study the Hilbert space of the theory on $\IR^{1,3}$, with vacuum at infinity labeled by $u\in \CB$, and with a simple line operator $L_\zeta$ inserted at the origin $x^i=0$.
 This Hilbert space, which we denote by $\CH_{u,L,\zeta}$, is a representation of the Poincar\'e sub-superalgebra of $osp(4^*\vert 2)_\zeta$.
-In addition it is graded by the electromagnetic charge as measured on the surface at infinity:
+In addition it is graded by the charge:

-Here $\Gamma_L$ is the Poisson lattice of flavor and electromagnetic charges in the presence of $L$, and is a torsor for the lattice $\Gamma$ of vanilla electromagnetic charges.
+Here $\Gamma_L$ is the Poisson lattice of electromagnetic and flavor charges in the presence of $L$, and is a torsor for the lattice $\Gamma$ of vanilla charges.
 That is, it is of the form

 where $\gamma_L \in \Gamma \otimes \IR$, and $\langle \gamma_L, \gamma\rangle \in \IZ$ for all $\gamma \in \Gamma$.
 In terms of a path integral formulation, the direct sum over $\Gamma$ in \eqref{eq:Grade-Hilbert} becomes a sum over topological sectors.